swendt57/dental_costs_project/README.md

 * Add a Tips and Tricks section for crossing back and forth across the international border
 * A user experience section where users can provide concerns and/or helpful information
+* Improve the middle chart on the Cost Comparisons page.
+I would like to add
+  * The dentist name to the tooltip
+  * Have a different dot color for each city
+  * Add a zoom function
+  * Allow the user to filter the data on the dentist
+  * Explore the possibility of using the dentists on the x axis with the procedure in the tool tip.
+Might be a better look.

 ### Technologies Used